 Day 1: Dublin - Belfast

 A wonderful tour lies ahead, with a short 2 hour drive to Belfast on the brand new 'Peace Highway'.
 Our first stop are the haunting ruins of Monasterboice.
 See a real 10th century round tower and learn how our ancestors took refuge from the Vikings.
 Touch the most beautiful Celtic crosses in Ireland, hand-carved by monks in the 9th century.
 Arrive in lovely Belfast where we visit Belfast's number 1 attraction - the Titanic Experience (entry included)!
 With plenty of free time in Belfast city, we recommend the optional (8.50) Black Taxi Tour which will take you on a political and historical journey of the city.

 We drive through the beautiful County Antrim that takes us to the North Coast of Ulster.
-Our first stop shall be the Dark Hedges, and the enchanting town of Ballintoy, which is home to the famed Carrick-a-Rede Rope Bridge and also known as the set of the popular TV series 'Game of Thrones'.
-Enjoy the mesmerizing views of Scotland and take the exhilarating rope bridge to Carrick-a-Rede island and enjoy a truly clifftop experience (optional).This 30-meter deep and 20-meter wide chasm is traversed by a rope bridge, build by salmon fishermen.
+Our first stop shall be the Dark Hedges, and the enchanting town of Ballintoy, which is home to the famed Carrick-a-Rede rope bridge and also known as the set of the popular TV series Game of Thrones.
+Enjoy the mesmerizing views of Scotland and take the exhilarating rope bridge to Carrick-a-Rede island and enjoy a truly clifftop experience (optional/5.60).This 30-meter deep and 20-meter wide chasm is traversed by a rope bridge, build by salmon fishermen.
 You can even spot Rathlin Island (four miles off the coast), a huge bird-colony between ourselves and Scotland.

 Since the 18th century The Giant's Causeway has often been described as 'The Eighth Wonder Of The World' and once you have visited the site you will quickly see why.
 The area consists of an estimated 40,000 hexagonal basalt columns, which were formed during a volcano eruption 60 million years ago.
 This is one of the great natural attractions of the world and many believe the Causeway was built by a giant Finn McCool.
 A brand new ultra-modern visitor center has opened and we include the entrance (worth 8).
 Visit to the center offers you their unique audio guides with earphones which tells the story of the rock formations as you stand on them.